Roquan Smith: 2022

-In early August 2022, Smith announced that while he tried to negotiate a contract extension during the offseason, he has requested the Bears trade him stating the reason being the "new front office regime doesn't value me here."
+In early August 2022, Smith announced that while he tried to negotiate a contract extension during the offseason, he had requested the Bears trade him, stating the reason was that the "new front office regime doesn't value me here."
 Smith did report to Bears' training camp, but refused to practice.
-On August 20, Smith ended his hold out from practices and stated he would no longer continue negotiating with the Bears' front office for the remainder of the 2022 season.
+On August 20, Smith ended his holdout from practices and stated he would no longer continue negotiating with the Bears' front office for the remainder of the 2022 season.
 On September 25, Smith recorded 16 total tackles, two tackles for loss, and an interception, during a 23–20 win over the Texans.

 Baltimore Ravens

 Smith shaking hands with Maryland Governor Wes Moore in 2023.

 2022

 On October 31, 2022, Smith was traded to the Ravens for A. J. Klein, a 2023 second round pick, and a 2023 fifth round pick.
 He was named AFC Defensive Player of the Month for December.
 He was named to the Pro Bowl and earned first team All-Pro honors.
 He finished the 2022 season with 169 total tackles (103 solo), 4.5 sacks, three interceptions, and six passes defended.

-On January 10, 2023, Smith signed a five-year, $100 million extension with the Ravens, including $45 million fully guaranteed with $60 million in total guarantees, making him the highest paid linebacker in the league.
+On January 10, 2023, Smith signed a five-year, $100 million extension with the Ravens, including $45 million fully guaranteed with $60 million in total guarantees, making him the highest-paid linebacker in the league.
 The deal was also notable because Smith does not have an agent and negotiated it himself.
 He was ranked 24th by his fellow players on the NFL Top 100 Players of 2023.